NigelFinegan5p/project5/testing.md

 ### JavaScript

 I have used the recommended [JShint Validator](https://jshint.com) to validate my JS files.
-The JS files in my project were not written by me but taken from Boutique Ado, Stripe and CountryField.
+The JS files in my project were not written by me but taken from Boutique Ado, Stripe and Course Material & Django by Antonio miele.

 All files passed with no errors.
-The Stripe one has an extra semi-colon and two undefined variables, but as it did not come from me I am leaving it alone.
+The Stripe JS did not come from me so I am leaving it deployed.

 <details>